Silverlan/tmp_pr_steam_networking_sockets_ci/README.md

 # pr_steam_networking
-Pragma module for the Valve GameNetworkingSockets used for multiplayer.
+Pragma module for the Valve GameNetworkingSockets and steamworks networking API used for multiplayer.